 Fire and Ice are lying low in Smallville after a mission goes embarrassingly wrong.
 However, the small-town life is a bit too slow for some, with Fire getting restless and deciding to challenge some of the DC Universe’s biggest villains to fights – all while live-streamed.

-Fire and Ice: Welcome To Smallville #1 is available on 5th September.
+Fire & Ice: Welcome To Smallville #1 was released on 5th September.

 Blue Beetle #1